-In accordance with the principle of "legitimate interests", legal standing can be conferred by judges not only to recognized NGOs, but to all organizations/groups (also local ones) representing an interest that could be prejudiced by the decision, once a concrete and stable connection with the territory is established (i.e. all relevant environmental organizations).
+In accordance with the principle of "legitimate interests", legal standing can be conferred by judges not only upon recognized NGOs, but upon all organizations/groups (also local ones) representing an interest that could be prejudiced by the decision, once a concrete and stable connection with the territory is established (i.e. all relevant environmental organizations);

 Environmental associations in Italy can rely on different channels for funding, for example they can ask to be inserted in the list of non-profit entities to which citizens can devolve 5x1000 of tax due to the State.
 They can also accede to EU, State, regional and local special funds.
-The MoE collaborates and provide financial support also to international environmental associations to work on issues such international environmental governance, trade and environment, gender and environment, climate change and funds participation of NGOs to international meetings.
+The MoE collaborates and provide financial support also to international environmental associations to work on issues such sustainable development, climate change and local development, and funds participation of NGOs to international meetings.
+In the triennium 2011-2013 the MoE has provided to one environmental umbrella organization Euro 21.000 for the participation to the Aarhus Convention's meetings.